spikestats/spikestats.github.io/oauth-login.md

 Launching Spike Stats...

-If you see the "Open this page in "Spike Stats?" popup; please tap "Open".
+If you see the "Open this page in Spike Stats?" popup; please tap "Open".

 <html>
 <head>